 - Property Damage Liability – A minimum of $20,000 in coverage is required to pay for damage to the property of others in the event of an accident.

 - Personal Injury Protection – Oregon law requires $15,000 of Personal Injury Protection (PIP) to pay for medical expenses not otherwise covered.
 This coverage applies to you and anyone in your vehicle.
+The coverage is for up to two years after an accident.

 - Uninsured/Underinsured Motorist – Bodily injury liability coverage in the amount of $25,000 per person and $50,000 per incident is required for uninsured or underinsured motorists, to pay for injuries caused by a driver who either has no insurance or does not have adequate coverage for the loss.
 Oregon does not require UM/UIM property damage coverage.